-The study involved 14 practicing educators who were purposefully selected from the Faculties of Education, Psychology, Social Sciences, and Religious Studies affiliated to three governmental universities in northern Nigerian, as well as health professionals from five states of the region.
+The study involved 14 practicing educators who were purposefully selected from the Faculties of Education, Psychology, Social Sciences, and Religious Studies affiliated to 3 governmental universities in northern Nigerian, as well as health professionals from five states of the region.
 The inclusion criteria were being married, having a child, and having practical or research experience in relation to sexuality education.
-Based on the established exclusion criteria, the process disgualified candidates who were unwilling to participate, excluded those from other regions, and removed single individuals.
+Based on the established exclusion criteria, the process disqualified candidates who were unwilling to participate, excluded those from other regions, and removed single individuals.
 During the recruitment process, several challenges were encountered.
 These included initial reluctance from some potential participants due to the sensitivity of the topic, particularly discussions related to sexuality.
-Cultural norms and concerns about confidentiality also made some individuals hesitant to participate.
+Cultural norms and concerns confidentiality also made some individuals hesitant to participate.
 To address these issues, trust was built through the involvement of respected community members and clear communication about the study's purpose, confidentiality measures, and voluntary nature of participation were maintained.

-The volunteered participants took part in a semi-structured interview which focused on their experience with conducting familyoriented sexuality education in northern Nigeria.
+The volunteered participants took part in a semi-structured interview which focused on their experience with conducting family-oriented sexuality education in northern Nigeria.
 They were also asked to provide their interpretation of sexuality education in the region.
-The interviews lasted between 38 and 79 minutes the participants were interviewed at their workplaces with prior coordination with the heads of departments at Usman Danfodio University Sokoto, Ahmadu Bello University Zaria, and the Comprehensive Health Centers in Bakori and Funtua local government area of Katsina state.
-The data collection process was carried out between March and August 2023 by the first author, who holds PhD in educational Psychology and received formal training in qualitative data collection and has previously conducted interview-based studies in similar cultural contexts.
+The interviews lasted between 38 and 79 minutes the participants were interviewed at their workplaces with prior coordination with the heads of departments at Usman Danfodio University Sokoto, Ahmadu Bello University

+Zaria, and the Comprehensive Health Centers in Bakori and Funtua local government area of Katsina state.
+Before the interviews, we contacted each participant individually and provided them with a participant's package.
+This package included a pen, a research introduction letter, an information sheet, and an informed consent form.
+The data collection process was carried out between March and August 2023 by the first author, who holds PhD. in educational Psychology and received formal training in qualitative data collection and has previously conducted interview-based studies in similar cultural contexts.

 The interview began with rapport-building and a restatement of research aims.
 Participants were asked: "Can you elaborate on your experiences with implementing home-based sexuality education in northern Nigeria?"
-Subsequent open-ended questions explored perceptions of delivery their methods, challenges, familial impacts, and improvement strategies.
+Subsequent open-ended questions explored perceptions of delivery methods. challenges, familial impacts, and improvement strategies.
 Probing questions were used to clarify responses and encourage depth.
 Nonverbal cues (e.g., body language, vocal tone) were observed to assess comfort and guide inquiry.
-Sessions concluded by inviting final by gratitude reflections, followed and confidentiality reassurances.
-Data collection ceased at the 14th interview upon achieving theoretical saturation. consistent with qualitative norms for homogeneous cohorts.
+Sessions concluded by inviting final reflections, followed by gratitude confidentiality reassurances.
+Data collection ceased at the 14th interview upon achieving theoretical saturation, consistent qualitative norms for homogeneous cohorts.